Disbursements and Refunds

 If your aid is not disbursed at these scheduled times, please log in to your ACES account to check any outstanding financial aid requirements or messages.
 Beyond any financial aid requirements that are posted to your ACES account, enrollment requirements must be checked by Financial Aid to allow disbursement.

 If your financial aid covers your full bill for the semester, the remaining funds will be given to you as a refund.
 Refunds are handled by the Business Office, and generally will be available in your bank account 3-5 days after the refund amount appears on ACES.
-Students are encouraged to set up direct deposit to receive funds more quickly then by check in the mail.
+Students are encouraged to set up direct deposit to receive funds more quickly than by check in the mail.

 If the Business Office has sent you a refund by check because direct deposit was not set up, it is up to you to ensure that those funds are cashed to your bank account in a timely manner.
 If the check is misplaced or an incorrect address on file causes it to be sent back to the Business Office, you must contact them to re-issue it.